Sjamilla/awesome-recruitment/README.md

 - [Bing](https://www.bing.com/)
 - [Search Engine Colossus ](http://searchenginecolossus.com/) - International directory of search engines.
 - [Wayback Machine](http://archive.org/web/)
-- [List of Custom Search Engines](https://docs.google.com/spreadsheets/u/1/d/13Uja8lFYDbZVQ0uVNDAnbxsiXFaLZpCdwFLBnHuakNE/htmlview?) _*please let me know if you know who created this I want to give you the credits for this._
+- [List of Custom Search Engines](https://docs.google.com/spreadsheets/u/1/d/13Uja8lFYDbZVQ0uVNDAnbxsiXFaLZpCdwFLBnHuakNE/htmlview?) _- *please let me know if you know who created this I want to give you the credits for this._
 - [Interpol Wanted People](http://www.interpol.int/notice/search/wanted) - I have no idea why you should use this as a recruiter.
 - [World Bank Open Data](https://data.worldbank.org/) - Free and open access to global development data.
 - [Open Corporates](https://opencorporates.com/) - The largest open database of companies in the world.